owncloud/ocis/docs/ocis/development/testing.md

 {{< hint info >}}
 The value for `ANTIVIRUS_CLAMAV_SOCKET` is an example which needs adaption according your OS.
 If you are running `clamAv` with docker as per this documentation check the path that you mounted the volume i.e. `/your/local/filesystem/path/` to make sure the socket exists and give the full path to socket i.e. `/your/local/filesystem/path/clamd.sock` to `ANTIVIRUS_CLAMAV_SOCKET`.

+For antivirus running localy on Linux OS, use `ANTIVIRUS_CLAMAV_SOCKET= "/var/run/clamav/clamd.ctl"`.
 For antivirus running localy on Mac OS, use `ANTIVIRUS_CLAMAV_SOCKET= "/tmp/clamd.socket"`.
-For antivirus running with docker on Mac OS, use `ANTIVIRUS_CLAMAV_SOCKET= "tcp://localhost:3310"`.
+For antivirus running with docker, use `ANTIVIRUS_CLAMAV_SOCKET= "tcp://host.docker.internal:3310"`
 {{< /hint>}}

 #### Run the Acceptance Test